Why it is so important to outsource your CMMS?

 Campbell 1 argues that maintenance service companies are looking for alternative approaches to get a competitive advantage.
 Outsourcing their CMMS (Computerized Maintenance Management System) is one of the main ways to achieve this objective.
 Having the right team, whether internal or external, is essential to ensure that the solution chosen or developed will deliver the expected productivity gains and quality of service.
 But what exactly is outsourcing?
 Outsourcing is an agreement whereby a company hires another company to be responsible for a planned or existing activity that is or could be carried out internally.
 Mclovr 2 indicates that when outsourcing is adopted, it brings significant improvements to the entire organization.

 Outsourcing allows companies to focus more on their internal resources and gives them the possibility to sharpen their core business.
 Campbell 1 shows that taking full advantage of outsourcing will lead to better service, lower cost, and customer satisfaction.
 DiRomauldo & Gurbaxani 3 have demonstrated that this can considerably increase the quality of service provided and, in addition, allow the acquisition of new managerial and technical skills.
-Outsourced CMMS specialists, such as Yuman, who have extensive business experience and are able to recruit the best talent in new technologies, are better able to keep pace with the rapid evolution of new cloud and mobile technologies.
+Outsourced CMMS specialists, who have extensive business experience and are able to recruit the best talent in new technologies, are better able to keep pace with the rapid evolution of new cloud and mobile technologies.
 Gómez et al. 4 extend that outsourcing your maintenance management information system improves the quality of service in the field.

 At first glance, it may seem that the major disadvantage of in-house software development is the extra cost it will inevitably generate.
 It is indeed obvious that an application used and developed by a single company will be much more expensive than if it is used by a large customer base that can offset the cost.
 But, beyond the financial problem, several difficulties will arise.
 Thus Sharma5 highlights three other major problems: finding the right team, providing the right working environment and managing the associated dependency.
 Indeed, even if the company has significant financial capacity to hire the right resources, a process that itself requires a lot of time and effort, finding and retaining the best talent will quickly get very complicated.
 Plus, the choice of internal development will require the establishment of an appropriate environment and infrastructure to enable the team to carry out its missions under the best conditions and the necessary management will have to be put in place.
 Finally, Sharma points out the dependence on the IT team: as soon as the application is put into production, the proper functioning of the solution will depend entirely on the loyalty of the team.
 As turnover is high in this category of staff currently in shortage, this risk should not be underestimated.